 - Play rhyming games: “I am thinking of an animal that rhymes with hat.
 What is the animal?”
 Answer: cat.

 - Play isolation games: Quiz your child on separating sounds, such as, “What sound does dog begin with?”
 Answer: /d/.

 - Play segmentation games: Ask your child to identify all the sounds in a word, such as, “What are the three sounds you hear in the word cup?”
 To help them, if necessary, extend the sounds while pronouncing the word.
 Answer: /k/ – /u/ – /p/.

-- Deletion — When your child smiles at you, say something like: “What a beautiful smile.
+- Play deletion games: Ask your child to remove a sound in a word, and identify the new word, such as, “You have a beautiful smile.
 What is the word smile without the beginning /s/ sound?”
 Answer: mile.

 - Reinforcing phonemic awareness skills needn’t be too elaborate or time consuming.
 Focus on one specific skill at a time.
 Five simple minutes, three times a day, will go a long way toward reinforcing that skill.